abdullah333444/soc-home-lab/lab1-journal.md

 Key point: you can't detect what you never logged.

 **Next:** Run the Wazuh installation assistant, then build the Windows endpoint.

+**Wazuh 4.14 installed successfully** (indexer + manager + dashboard, single node).
+Dashboard reachable at https://192.168.68.58 — self-signed cert, browser warning expected.

+**Observation:** 298 alerts generated in 24h from the manager itself, with no agents enrolled — mostly SSH logins and sudo usage.
+First look at what alert noise means in practice.

+**Next:** Build the Windows 11 endpoint and enroll it as the first agent.